No matter where you go or how you get there, you’ll probably have to show some form of ID, passport, or visa at some point.

 Paperwork requirements have changed dramatically in the last year.
 The COVID-19 pandemic added another layer of bureaucracy to the process.
-You now need a negative COVID-19 test or proof of vaccination for some forms of travel.
-No test results, no travel.
+Although most countries have lifted their testing rules, some ID requirements remain.

 What are the paperwork requirements during the pandemic?

 If you’re traveling now — no matter the testing requirements — you’ll want to pack these papers: